India: Kolkata rape reawakens rage over threats to women – DW – 08/23/2024

 Under current laws, repeat rapists and rapists who target girls under 12 face the death penalty in India.

-Every high-profile case since 2012 has seen parts of the public call for a death penalty against the perpetrators, with the assumption that strict punishments would serve as a deterrent.
+Every high-profile case since 2012 has seen parts of the public call for the death penalty against the perpetrators, with the assumption that strict punishments will serve as a deterrent.

 But some activists warn that harsh punishments don't always work as intended.
-Women's rights activist Kavita Krishnan told DW that legal changes had in fact "led to low conviction rates."
+Women's rights activist Kavita Krishnan told DW that legal changes have actually "led to low conviction rates."

 "The amended law of enhanced sentences has backfired," she said.